Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 It might seem like a small detail, but the screws and clips used to secure your roof are incredibly important.
 Using the wrong fasteners can lead to leaks, corrosion, and even structural damage over time.
 Different metals expand and contract at different rates, so the fasteners must be compatible with the roofing panels to prevent them from loosening or causing galvanic corrosion.
 An experienced roofer understands which fasteners are right for your specific metal roof and the climate conditions in the Puget Sound.
 They ensure every component works together as a cohesive, watertight system.

-Improper Flashing and Sealing
+Mistake #2: Improper Flashing and Sealing

 Flashing is the material, typically metal, used to direct water away from critical areas like chimneys, vents, and valleys where roof planes meet.
 It’s one of the most important defenses against water intrusion, but it’s also one of the most technical parts of an installation.
 When flashing isn’t installed or sealed correctly, it creates a direct path for water to get under your roofing material.
 This can lead to rot in your roof deck, mold growth in your attic, and costly interior damage.
 In a rainy climate like ours, flawless flashing is non-negotiable.

-Misaligning Panels and Overlaps
+Mistake #3: Misaligning Panels or Overlaps

 Installing a metal roof is a game of precision.
 Each large panel must be perfectly aligned and overlapped with the next to create a seamless, weatherproof barrier.
 If the panels are misaligned, even slightly, it can create gaps that allow wind and water to get underneath.
 This not only leads to leaks but also compromises the roof’s overall structural integrity and its ability to withstand strong winds.
 A professional installer takes the time to measure and align every panel correctly, ensuring the finished roof is as strong and durable as it is beautiful.